 The best balcony plants will depend on where you live, but there are some consistent favorites across multiple states.
 These plants for balcony or patio privacy look amazing, do the job, and some even work with balcony railing planters.

-Lavender is a wonderful drought tolerant plant that works well as the lower plants for a balcony screen for privacy.
+Lavender is a wonderful drought tolerant plant that works well as a natural screen for privacy.
 Not all lavenders are small like those in railing planters, so you can find varieties that go up to three feet easily.
 Lavender is suitable for hardiness zones 5 through 9.

 Hydrangea blooms beautifully through the summer and often into fall.
 There are several different varieties, so you can get the size that works for your balcony space, and this plant for balcony privacy tolerates part-shade conditions.
 This plant is suitable for hardiness zones 3 through 9.